Membership - The GRC Advantage

 The GRC membership is open to any person, organization, agency, or company.
 Membership advantage include access to:

-- GRC Annual Meeting - the largest geothermal
+- GRC Annual Meeting & Expo - Discount to the largest geothermal

 conference in North America, the GRC Annual Meeting is